 Some of our Suzuki family have asked as to why certain models don’t make it to South Africa.
 Our amazing product planning team finally gives you all the answers.

 Suzuki Global produces many different Suzuki models but not every model of our famous vehicles make it to South African shores with very good reason.
-Our Head of Product Planning and Sales Development, Brendon Carpenter, and Product Planning and Sales Development Coordinator, Chelsy Pinto, share their insight as to how Suzuki Auto South Africa chooses which models make it to the vibrant and growing South African market:
+Our Brand marketing manager, Brendon Carpenter, and Product Planning and Sales Development Coordinator, Chelsy Pinto, share their insight as to how Suzuki Auto South Africa chooses which models make it to the vibrant and growing South African market:

 Brendon: According to Moneyweb, South Africa is the continent’s leading vehicle manufacturing country.
 The automotive industry contributes around a significant 7.7% to GDP and is the only sector to have grown in terms of manufacturing while other sectors have shrunk.
 At Suzuki, we want to ensure that the right vehicle with the right value reaches the shores of South Africa.